piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 ## Linting

-As linting engine we’ll make use of [eslint](https://eslint.org/), that’s one of the current most popular and configurable linting engines for Javascript and Typescript.
+As linting engine we’ll make use of [eslint](https://eslint.org/), that’s one of the current most popular and configurable linting engines for JavaScript and Typescript.
 In that way, `@dyte-in/eslint-config` package is the central element for our unified linting scheme, since it host the [shareable config](https://eslint.org/docs/developer-guide/shareable-configs)